 The ski resorts in the Shinetsu area are located inland at high altitudes, so they are naturally blessed with high-quality snow.
 The low temperatures mean that you can enjoy dry powder snow that doesn't contain much moisture.
 Nagano Prefecture is also divided into many small mountain ranges, so it has a rich undulating terrain and is particularly rich in natural topography.
 Many ski resorts are full of interesting natural topography and offer a wide variety of courses

 Another appealing feature of this area is its easy access by car from anywhere in the Tokyo, Nagoya, and Osaka areas.
-Many ski resorts are accessible by bus from JR Iiyama Station in about an hour, and day trips to ski areas are also possible via the Hokuriku Shinkansen
+Many ski resorts are accessible by bus in about an hour from JR Iiyama Station, and day trips to ski areas are also possible via the Hokuriku Shinkansen

 Surrounded by the mountains of Northern Shinshu at an altitude of around 1,200m, Iiyama is dotted with some of Japan's most popular and large-scale ski resorts.
 Let's take a look at the features and appeal of each resort!